-Students of Biology would have heard about the term electrocardiogram while studying about the functions of the human heart.
+Students of Biology would have heard about the term electrocardiogram while studying the functions of the human heart.
 It is a tool for diagnosis and is used regularly for assessing the muscular and electrical functions of the heart.
-A lot of training for long duration hours is required to trace the ECG and interpret it despite the test seeming relatively easy to carry out.
-There are plenty of textbooks connected to this subject.
-The electrical workings of the heart are measured by electrodes attached to the skin as the heart in none other than an electrical pump with two stages.
+A lot of training for long-duration hours is required to trace the ECG and interpret it.
+The electrical workings of the heart are measured by electrodes attached to the skin as the heart is none other than an electrical pump with two stages.

 Mechanism Of ECG

-The ECG shows the indirect proof of blood flowing to the muscle of the heart along with measuring the rhythm and rate of heartbeat.
+The electrocardiogram checks for different heart conditions by recording the electrical signal from the heart.
+The ECG shows the indirect proof of blood flowing to the muscle of the heart and measures the rhythm and rate of heartbeat.
 For the tool to have a routine working, a standardized system has been developed for placing the electrode.
 For the heart to view electrical impulses at least 12 in number, ten electrodes are required.
 A lead of an electrode is kept on every arm and leg with the wall of the chest with six of them.
 The signals originating from every electrode is recorded and it is shown in a printed format as an electrocardiograph.

 The electrodes fixed on various body parts would measure the electric impulses that come from various parts around the heart.
 Every electrode has normal patterns.
 Abnormal patterns would be the symptoms with the person having different heart disorders.
 Using this tool, one could detect different disorders like:

 Heart Attack: Abnormal patterns of heartbeats would help to detect these irregularities.
-A heart attack damages the muscles of the heart and the scar tissue is healed simultaneously.
+A heart attack damages the muscles of the heart.

 Enlarged heart: In this case, there would be larger impulses in place of normal ones.